matkoniecz/UnNetHackPlus/Dumping-grounds.md

 Gravestone	This gravestone does not indicate a bones file.
 Gravestone	This space for rent; go to http://www.alt.org/nethack/addmsgs/ Gravestone	Uisne Agnoscere Mercem?
-Angelic taunt	"<deity> have mercy on thee, for I shall not!"
-Angelic taunt	*In a bored, monotone voice* Repent, and thou shalt be saved.
 Angelic taunt	<deity> have mercy on thee, for I shall not!
 Angelic taunt	Abandon this arrogance and accept your mortality!
-Angelic taunt	Begone, or I shall taunt you!
 Angelic taunt	Depart, thou accursed, into everlasting fire!
 Angelic taunt	Die monster, you don't belong in this world!
 Angelic taunt	Had your soul been worth saving They would not send me.
-Angelic taunt	Hast thee read the book of John?
-Then I must plunge thy head beneath the Angelic taunt	Hold still for your smiting!
+Angelic taunt	Hold still for your smiting!
-Angelic taunt	I find your lack of faith disturbing.
 Angelic taunt	My wrath is upon thee!
+Demonic taunt	Begone, or I shall taunt you!
 Demonic taunt	Go away.
 I am in an angry mood today and I might kill you.
 Hey!
 That' a good idea!
 Demonic taunt	Hurry up and die already, I'm hungry!
 Demonic taunt	I shall bathe in thy blood!
 I shall taste of they flesh!
 And than...tea and crumpets we shall have!
-Demonic taunt	If I had a zorkmid for every brain you did not have; I'd have one zorkmid.
 Demonic taunt	Is that a unicorn horn, or are you happy to see me?
 Demonic taunt	It hurts to be you!
 Demonic taunt	Ph'nglui mglw'nafh Cthulhu R'lyeh wagh'nagl fthagn!
 Demonic taunt	Rip and tear!
 Rip and tear thy innards!
 Demonic taunt	Sleep with this trauma that will leave you sleepless!
 Demonic taunt	Suck it!
-Demonic taunt	The next words out of your mouth better be some Mark Twain shit because it's going on your grave.
 Demonic taunt	Thou fightest as if thou were a farmer of dairy!
-Demonic taunt	Where is your God now?
+Demonic taunt	Where is your god now?
-Demonic taunt	You are a mentally lumpish pain in the arse!
 Demonic taunt	You are an explicitly recycled marketing person!
 Demonic taunt	You fight like a lame slug!
 Demonic taunt	You frog-eating surrender monkey!
 False rumor	Gods are offended by those who polymorph themselves too often.
-False rumor	Grave digging can be a good road to wealth False rumor	Having a hard time against Demogorgon?
+False rumor	Having a hard time against Demogorgon?
 Try zapping him with a wand of death False rumor	Help!
 I am being held captive in a fortune cookie factory!
 False rumor	I heard that cockatrice corpses can't stone you if they're tinned.